jonathanrevell/rabbit-hutch/README.md

 ## hutch.sendBatchToQueue(queue, payloadsArray, options)
 Sends an array of messages to a queue

+## hutch.briefConnect(fn)
+Creates a short-lived connection to rabbit which will be closed after the passed in function is finished.
+If you return a promise from the function, RabbitHutch will wait for the promise to resolve or catch before closing the connection.
+This will also try to prevent closing a short-lived connection before all functions are resolved when there are multiple briefConnect functions running concurrently.

 ## Optional Express Integration
 You may want to be able to run your functions through a REST call, maybe for testing, or maybe for other purposes.

 If you are using express, or an express-like interface, you can pass it in to get URL endpoints automatically generated for each queue.

+    // parse application/json (optional)
+    app.use(bodyParser.json());

     var hutch = new RabbitHutch("amqp://...", { expressApp: app });
     hutch.connect()